sguft/SlackLogger/README.md

 SlackLogger
 ======
-SlackLogger is framework that can be integrated in your application to forward events to Slack.
+SlackLogger is a framework that can be integrated in your application to forward events to Slack.

 Benefits of using SlackLogger:
-- Supports large amounts of data events
-- Asynchronous queue model, minimal impact on your application and its performance
+- Asynchronous queueing model, minimal impact on your application and its performance
 - Flexible regular expression based filtering of event data
 - Flexible templates to format your Slack messages the way you want
 - Debouncing logic ensuring your events won't flood your Slack channel (coming soon)